Prerequisites: General Relativity

 Mode of instruction

-- 168 hours - 22 hours spent on attending lectures (eg 2 hours per week x 14 weeks = 28 hours) - 142 hours of time for studying the compulsory literature and reference books, for completing homework assignments and preparing for the final exam.
+68 hours: 22 hours spent on attending lectures and work sessions and 46 hours of time spent for studying the compulsory literature and reference books, for completing problem sets and preparing for the final exam.

-The final grade will be based on two parts:
+The final grade will be entirely based on the final exam.

-Main reference books: Modern Cosmology, S. Dodelson; Cosmological Inflation and Large-Scale Structure, A.Liddle and D.Lyth
+Main reference book: Modern Cosmology (second edition), S. Dodelson and Fabian Schmidt; additional reference: Cosmological Inflation and Large-Scale Structure, A.Liddle and D.Lyth.

-Additional reading material will be provided through blackboard.
+Additional reading material will be provided through Brightspace.